Telephone: 604 444-4889

 Hubert Evans Non-Fiction Prize (B.C.
 Book Prizes, 2014), Finalist

-Winner of the 2014 George Ryga Award for Social Awareness in Literature
+George Ryga Award for Social Awareness in Literature (2014), Winner

 44 weeks on the B.C.
 Bestsellers list in 2013 & 2014!

 About the ContributorsBev Sellars

 Bev Sellars was chief of the Xat’sull (Soda Creek) First Nation in Williams Lake, British Columbia, for more than 20 years, and she now serves as a member of its Council.
 Sellars was ﬁrst elected chief in 1987 and has spoken out on behalf of her community on racism and residential schools and on the environmental and social threats of mineral resource exploitation in her region.

 We gratefully acknowledge the financial support of the Canada Council for the Arts; the Government of Canada through the Canada Book Fund (CBF); and the Province of British Columbia through the British Columbia Arts Council for our publishing activities.